 As a Cyber Legal Advisor, you would provide legal advice to data protection companies or cybersecurity companies on cyber law or regulations that influence cyber policies.

-CLEVELAND-MARSHALL’S MASTER OF LEGAL STUDIES IN CYBERSECURITY AND DATA PRIVACY
+CSU COLLEGE OF LAW’S MASTER OF LEGAL STUDIES IN CYBERSECURITY AND DATA PRIVACY